hkl690/11-C-Sharp-ItemsControl-Chat-List-and-Design-Time-Data/README.md

 # 10-C-Sharp User Controls Side Menu Content

 Creating a simple pop-up Window with menu commands and can be resized.
 A logo is added in the title for customization.
-The login textbox has been animated to slide in from the right and fade out to the left when pressed.
-The "Login" button changes color from orange to blue when the mouse hovers over it, and Login now has a spinning icon to represent waiting.
+A side menu is being added that will continue to be updated in the next upcoming projects.

 This is an ongoing project from a C# WPF tutorial.